 Introduces students to the basics of two-dimensional animation for interactive media.
 Students are introduced to Adobe Flash and its illustrating and animating tools, as well as its integration with Adobe Illustrator and Photoshop to create simple animations for social media.
-Students are also introduced to the creation of interactive graphics using Adobe Fireworks.
+Students will also be introduced to the basics of HTML5 animation, and the implement it using Adobe Edge Animate.
 Prerequisite: 10-201-177.